Enhancing the De-identification of Personally Identifiable Information in Educational Data: Methods

-We employ a few-shot learning strategy to guide \texttt{GPT-4o-mini} in accurately identifying different types of PII entities.
+To guide \texttt{GPT-4o-mini} in accurately identifying different types of PII entities, we employ a few-shot learning strategy that incorporates robust text-preservation instructions adapted from \citeN{shreya_singhal_2024_12729884} and tailored to our multi-class labeling task.
 Few-shot learning provides contextual examples that help the model understand the diversity of entity types and nuances within our dataset \cite{brown2020languagemodelsfewshotlearners}.
 This approach is chosen because the additional examples often improve the model's ability to handle ambiguous cases and enhance consistency in PII identification.
 Table \ref{table:prompt_structures} outlines the structure of the \textbf{System}, \textbf{User}, and \textbf{Assistant} prompts used in prompting \texttt{GPT-4o-mini}.
-Three examples\footnote{\url{https://github.com/AnonJD/PrivacyAI/blob/main/Privacy_main/prompts.txt}} are selected from the CRAPII dataset and incorporated into the user prompt.
+Three examples\footnote{\url{https://github.com/AnonJD/PrivacyAI/blob/main/few-shots-example.txt}} are selected from the CRAPII dataset and incorporated into the user prompt.
+The text-preservation instructions adapted from \citeN{shreya_singhal_2024_12729884} are highlighted in bold for clarity.
 The \textbf{Assistant}'s output is the input text with labeled PII entities.
 The prompting process is detailed in Fig. \ref{fig_diagram} (\ding{174}).

-\textbf{GPT-4o-mini (Fine-tuning).} Recent studies \cite{2024.EDM-long-papers.20} have demonstrated the effectiveness of fine-tuning LLMs for NER tasks, specifically showing that fine-tuned LLMs significantly outperform prompting-based approaches in accurately identifying entities.
-Inspired by these findings, our study employed a fine-tuning strategy on \texttt{GPT-4o-mini} for PII detection.
+\textbf{GPT-4o-mini (Fine-tuning).} Our study employed a fine-tuning strategy on \texttt{GPT-4o-mini} for PII detection.
 We utilized the same approach of incorporating special tokens, as shown in Table~\ref{table:special_tokens}.
-Then, \texttt{GPT-4o-mini} was fine-tuned on the training dataset and evaluated on the test dataset to assess its performance.
+Then, \texttt{GPT-4o-mini} was fine-tuned on the \textbf{Base Train Set} and evaluated on the \textbf{Test Set} (as defined in Section \ref{split_data}) to assess its performance.
 The detailed structure of the system, user, and assistant prompts used during the fine-tuning process is presented in Table~\ref{table:fine_tuning_prompt_structures}, while the implementation process is illustrated in Fig.~\ref{fig_diagram} (\ding{175}).